 Best of the Canadian Maritime 27-Day RV Caravan

-Next stop – Hopewell Cape and the Bay of Fundy.
+Next stop is Hopewell Cape and the Bay of Fundy.
 We view the Flowerpot Rocks – at low tide we can walk around them on the ocean floor.
 But once high tide returns, the same rocks become small islands in the sea.
-As we cross into Nova Scotia, we learn more about the Bay of Fundy and the unique seascape it creates as 160 tons of water move in and out of its Tidal bore – twice every day.
+As we cross into Nova Scotia, we learn more about the Bay of Fundy and the unique seascape it creates as 160 tons of water move in and out of its Tidal bore twice every day.
 That evening, we enjoy a delicious campground cookout.

-The following two nights are spent in Lunenburg, a meticulously planned British settlement which still retains centuries-old layout and appearance.
+The following two nights are spent in Lunenburg, a meticulously planned British settlement that still retains centuries-old layout and appearance.
 We visit the Fisheries Museum of the Atlantic, where we see a living fish exhibit and learn about life in a small fishing community.
 There’s plenty of time for those who wish to drive to the Blue Rocks, Mahone Bay and Peggy’s Cove – home of the iconic Peggy’s Point Lighthouse, which has kept watch over the seas since 1915.

-Driving back over the amazing Confederation Bridge we leave PEI, returning to Saint John, where we must bid goodbye to our fellow travelers at the evening’s Farewell Dinner and Goodbye Continental Breakfast the following morning.
 We all agree that we’ve experienced the best of the Canadian Maritimes – the friendly people, the amazing tides of the Bay of Fundy and so much more.
 We will definitely have memories to last us a lifetime.